-Clients are the fishermen, traders, businesses, eel farms and processors (e.g. smokeries) who have been audited for their compliance with the SEG standard.
-Clients shall form a financial contractual agreement with the CB to undertake audits.

-Clients shall be required to make a contribution to an ESF in order to meet the requirements of the SEG standard, as part of them making their positive contribution to the recovery of the eel.

-Clients shall provide data and information to SEG and the CB to enable SEG to operate its Monitoring & Evaluation system.
+- 6.4.1 Clients are the fishermen, traders, businesses, eel farms and processors (e.g. smokeries) who have been audited for their compliance with the SEG standard.
+Clients shall form a financial contractual agreement with the Conformity Assessment Body (CAB) to undertake audits - 6.4.2 Clients shall be required to make a contribution to an ESF in order to meet the requirements of the SEG standard, as part of them making their contribution to the recovery of the eel. - 6.4.3 Clients shall provide data and information to SEG and the CB to enable SEG to operate its Monitoring & Evaluation system.